manga109/panel-order-estimator/README.md

 ### Initial cuts
 The algorithm above does not generally work for side-by-side pages (which are most of the pages in the Manga109 dataset), since side-by-side pages are actually two individual pages concatenated to one page.
+For such pages, each page must be managed separately, or else the algorithm will mix up the rows of each page as one single row.

-For such pages, the algorithm must initially try to divide the page with a vertical pivot that crosses the center of the page image to separate the left and right pages.
+To initially separate the page into two sets, there is an option to initially provide a vertical pivot that crosses the center of the page image so that it separates the left and right pages.
+This manual vertical pivot is required since the algorithm first looks for horizontal divisions before looking for vertical ones.

 Similarly, four-panel comics such as Youchien Boueigumi (by Tenya) in the Manga109 dataset is actually _four_ different pages concatenated to one page.
-For such pages, the algorithm must initially try three pivots (which divides the page into four parts).
+For such pages, the algorithm must initially try three vertical pivots (which divides the page into four parts).

 The `--initial-cut` option is used to handle such cases.
 This option can take the following choices:

-- `one-page` (or `None`) - No initial pivots are used
+- `one-page` - No initial pivots are used
-- `two-page` - One initial vertical pivot along the center is used
+- `two-page` (default) - One initial vertical pivot along the center is used
 - `two-page-four-panel` - For four-panel comics; three initial vertical pivots are used

 By default, `--initial-cut` is set to `two-page`, which is the case for most of the comics in the Manga109 dataset.